America has many cities with culture, energy, and history. Some of these places also face serious crime problems.

 7. New Orleans, Louisiana

-New Orleans has a crime rate that’s way higher than the national average, murders, armed robberies, and carjackings happen regularly.
-Most of the violent crime is concentrated in specific neighborhoods like Central City and the Seventh Ward.
-The economic inequality is huge, gangs are still a problem, and honestly, the city’s still dealing with the aftermath of Hurricane Katrina all these years later.
+Most violent crime is concentrated in specific neighborhoods, such as Central City and the Seventh Ward.
+Economic inequality is significant, gangs remain a problem, and the city is still dealing with the aftermath of Hurricane Katrina.

 8. Kansas City, Missouri